claresudbery/clare-wiki-ably/pages/think/code-princ/hexagonal-architecture.md

 ## Docs and Blog Posts

 - (TO DO) My blog post on Hexagonal Architecture was originally posted on the LateRooms blog and no longer exists.
-But I have the original doc and am planning to put it up on my Medium site.
+But I have the original doc and am in the process of making it available again [here](/pages/think/code-princ/Hexagonal-Architecture-Blog-Post).